marcocrowe/learn-computer-organization/memory-interleaving-exercises.md

 #### Solution

-For `16 way` high-order interleaving, The first $\log2(16) = 4$ bits are used to select the chip.
+For `16 way` , `high-order` interleaving, The first $\log2(16) = 4$ bits are used to select the chip.
 The remaining 11 bits are used to select the offset.
 The address is divided into two parts: the chip address and the offset address.

 | Chip Address | Offset Address |
 |--------------|----------------|